calebWei/calebWei/README.md

 - Project Management

 In 2023 I will be studying:
-- Software Architecture
+- Software Architecture (RESTful framework)
-- Software Engineering Design 2
+- Software Engineering Design 2 (Android app development)
 - Networks & Security
-- Software Maintenance & Evolution
+- Software Maintenance & Evolution (Project life cycle & documentation)

 ## Projects
 Some personal and academic projects in the past: